aspiringfranklin/aspiringfranklin.github.io/about.md

 To those not familiar with the medieval system of feudalism, a franklin was a freeman but not of noble birth.
 Unlike serfs they were not tied to land owned by nobility, instead owning their own real property.

-Like my medieval predecessors, I believe ownership of real property is the key to unlocking the freedom of a modern franklin, as it reduces the influence of the rent extracting modern nobility: employers, banks and the state.
+Like my medieval predecessors, I believe ownership of real property is the key to unlocking the freedom of a modern franklin, as it reduces the influence of the modern nobility: employers, rentiers and the state.

 The goal of this site is to help me structure my own thinking in order to achieve my modest ambition.
 If anyone finds it interesting, then that is a bonus!